Root canal procedures, treatments, symptoms and recovery

 About Root Canal Treatments

-Nerve damage can be caused by array of different things from fillings that leak, decay in the teeth, or damage due to some trauma.
-These causes do not necessarily lead to root canals, but if left untreated that may be one of the final options.
+Nerve damage can be caused by array reasons from fillings that leak, decay in the teeth, bacteria in the body, or damage due to trauma.
+These causes do not necessarily lead to root canals, but if left untreated it may be one of your options.

 What can happen if left untreated?

 Once the pulp has been infected, it becomes possible for the infection to spread and lead to an abscess.
 The area around the abscess becomes inflamed and painful.
-If this condition is left untreated, it will continue to spread, damaging surrounding tissue and possibly leading to larger health issues that can affect the rest of your body.
+If this condition is left untreated, it can cause pain, loss of a tooth, or even infection to other areas of the body.

 Symptoms that lead to Root Canal Treatment

 When you have an infection in your teeth, it may be difficult for you to tell that something is wrong until quite some time has passed.
-This is because problems with the teeth may not cause pain or discomfort.
-The moment you experience the following symptoms, you should get in touch with your dentist to ensure that your teeth are checked out.
-The symptoms include:
+The moment you experience the following symptoms, you should get in touch with your dentist.
+Some symptoms include:

 Getting the Treatment Done

-The procedure for a root canal can take 1 appointment or may take many appointments.
-This is on a case by case basis and the complexity of the tooth that is in need of treatment.
-First off, your tooth is numbed for comfort.
+The procedure for a root canal can take 1 or multiple appointments.
+This is on a case-by-case basis and the complexity of the tooth that is in need of treatment.
+Your tooth is first numbed for comfort.
 The area of the nerve is accessed by a small hole in the tooth.
 The infected nerve tissue is then removed and cleaned out.
 Once everything is cleaned, a material is placed to seal the area where the nerve had previously been.
 For about 2 weeks a temporary filling is placed in the small hole that was made in the tooth to make sure that the root canal was successful before putting a permanent filling or crown on the tooth.